 Within five calendar days after the election results are announced to the entire Membership, all challenges or disputes regarding the conduct of the election shall be submitted in writing via email to the Board of Directors, who shall then consider and make a decision on such challenges to include taking any action it deems appropriate.
-The decision of the Board of Members shall be final and binding.
+The decision of the Board of Directors shall be final and binding.

 Each Member of the Board of Directors shall serve for a term of two (2) years, starting at midnight on January 1 of the following year, referring to the start of an odd-numbered year.
 If a Board Member is elected or appointed mid-term, they shall only serve out the remainder of the term of the person they replaced.
 A Board Member may serve more than one term.
 There are no term limits.

 The Board of Directors shall be responsible for making sure that the following records are kept: (1) membership database containing the names and contact information of all DHHBA Members; (2) minutes of Board of Directors and Membership Meetings; (3) a current list of the Board Members and their contact information; (4) a copy of these Bylaws; (5) a copy of the DHHBA’s 501(c)(3) tax-exempt status with the Internal Revenue Service; and (6) financial records, including banking statements and records of expenses and deposits.

 If a Board Member has a conflict of interest in any DHHBA-related matter, that Board Member shall inform the entire Board of Directors in writing by email as soon as he or she is aware of the conflict.
 Service on the board of another not-for profit organization does not constitute a conflict of interest.
 Upon notification of the conflict of interest, the remaining members of the Board shall then determine by a majority vote how to address the conflict of interest.